protowiec/Blog/readme.md

 ## Description:
 * Blog site with simple html, css and bootstrap methods

+* Install required packages to run the project **pip install -r requirements.txt**

-     In the same directory as settings.py, create a file called ‘.env’ to start using django-environ and store secret keys.
+* In the same directory as settings.py, create a file called ‘.env’ to start using django-environ and store secret keys.

      .env file should look like this: